 - Operate in a fiscally responsible manner with a balance of private and public support in an ongoing effort to be self-sustaining.

 Ethical Standards for Louisville Zoo Garden Volunteers

-Volunteer service must be undertaken for the betterment of the Louisville Zoological Garden and its mission, not for personal gain other than the inherent reward and satisfaction of participating.
-Louisville Zoological Garden Volunteers may not receive compensation for performance of tasks as a Volunteer.
+Volunteer service must be undertaken for the betterment of the Louisville Zoological Gardens and its mission, not for personal gain other than the inherent reward and satisfaction of participating.
+Louisville Zoological Gardens Volunteers may not receive compensation for performance of tasks as a Volunteer.
 Personal compensation includes gifts, fees, gratuities, or other dispensation to the Volunteer or to members of the Volunteer’s immediate family or household.

 Volunteers who have access to live and preserved collections, research data, staff activities, and associated privileged information must respect the confidentiality of their positions.